QTNM/QTNMrecon/README.md

 which delivers ROOT version 6.30, built with C++20.
 The header-only dependencies also depend on C++20 with a modern compiler, i.e. GCC13 is a minimum.
-Some parts compile on Apple-clang version 15 and GCC12 but all togther fail eventually.
+Some parts compile on Apple-clang version 15 and GCC12 but all together fail eventually.
 Only GCC13 covers all dependencies.

 There are two small libraries to be built, the tools and the modules.
 Each is required to build an app, i.e. a reconstruction pipeline code.
 There are currently 2 apps in the apps folder as examples on how